aadenboy/EsolangInterpreters/README.md

 ## ToFunction
 `interpreter.lua` is a basic runner.
 It simply takes the program to run as the first argument.
 Press enter to advance by one step.

+## Mhm!
+`interpreter.lua` is a basic runner.
+It simply takes the program to run as the first argument.
+Press enter to advance by one step.